cesun00/dev-neo/content/cpu/arch/x86/modes-of-op.md

 To the age of AMD64.
 One more mode is defined: Long Mode (in AMD's words), or IA-32e Mode (in Intel's words), which consists of 2 sub-modes:
 1. Compatibility mode: allows 16-bit and 32-bit x86 applications to run, without recompilation, under control of a 64-bit operating system in long mode. (like what virtual-8086 mode does for 16-bit programs).
 In compatibility mode, segmentation functions just as it does in legacy IA-32 mode, using the 16-bit or 32-bit protected mode semantics.
+2. 64-bit mode: the full-power 64-bit CPU mode.
+    - 64-bit registers are visible.
+    - All `CS, SS, DS, ES` segments are treated to have a 0 base address, regardless of what segment descriptor their selectors are pointing to.
+    - Explicit load instructions (`MOV` / `POP`/ etc) to these segments register will be executed, causing both the visible selector to change and hidden part to be loaded from GDT or LDT (thus inducing memory bus cycles).
+But these registers are ignored, and a 0 base address is enforced anyway.
+    - `FS / GS` are still respected in the old way.
+They may be used to access special data structures.
+    - 64-bit effective address memory operands are allowed.